StewartLynch/CountriesFlagsAndCodes/README.md

 # Countries Flags And Codes
-Countries, flags and country code with boolean indicating if country is in App Store
+Countries, flags and country code with boolean indicating if country is in App Store.

 A Simple SwiftUI project that reads a JSON file in the bundle to display all countries including the country flag (emoji),  and 2 letter country code.